sebastien-prudhomme/cowboysysop-charts/charts/scaleway-csi/README.md

-# Vertical Pod Autoscaler
+# Scaleway CSI

-[Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler) is a set of components that automatically adjust the amount of CPU and memory requested by pods running in the Kubernetes Cluster.
+[Scaleway CSI](https://github.com/kubernetes/autoscaler) is a set of components that automatically adjust the amount of CPU and memory requested by pods running in the Kubernetes Cluster.

 ## TL;DR;